Leonid Gorbachov: Bishop

 On 29 May 2013, the Holy Synod of the ROC elected him Bishop of Argentina and South America.

 On 11 June 2013, at the patriarchal and synodal residence of the Danilov Monastery, he was nominated as bishop.

 On 17 June 2013, in the Church of St. Igor of Chernigov in Peredelkino, he was consecrated Bishop of Argentina and South America.
 The consecration was performed by Patriarch Kirill of Moscow and All Russia, Metropolitan Barsanuphius (Sudakov) of Saransk and Mordovia, Metropolitan Hilarion (Alfeyev) of Volokolamsk, Archbishop Arsenius (Yepifanov) of Istra, Archbishop Mark (Golovkov) of Yegoryevsk, Bishop Sergius (Chashin) of Solnechnogorsk, Bishop Tikhon (Zaitsev) of Podolsk.

 On 16 July 2013, he was dismissed from the post of representative of the Patriarch of Moscow and All Russia to the Patriarch of Alexandria and All Africa.
-In August of the same year, he handed over the affairs at the farmstead in Cairo to priest Viktor Kulaga, and left for South America.
+In August of the same year, he handed over the affairs at the metochion in Cairo to priest Viktor Kulaga, and left for South America.

 He visited all twenty countries of the diocese entrusted to him.
 The diocese itself was experiencing growth at that time, but faced serious difficulties: a shortage of clergy, lack of legal registration of parishes, chronic lack of funds, the presence of ROCOR parishes that did not adopt the 2007 Act of Canonical Communion.
 At the same time, there were very few Russian enterprises and wealthy compatriots able to provide charitable assistance in Latin America.

 On 3 June 2016, by the decision of the Holy Synod of the ROC, he was appointed Bishop of Vladikavkaz and Alania.

 In October 2016, the Vladikavkaz Theological College ceased its activities due to the fact that it had not organized a full-fledged educational process that meets the modern requirements of the education system, which was required by the ongoing reform of the theological schools of the Russian Orthodox Church.
 At the same time, in the same autumn, an agreement was reached between the Vladikavkaz Diocese and the North Ossetian State University to open a theological department at this university.

 On 27 December 2016, by the decision of the Holy Synod of the Russian Orthodox Church, he was appointed administrator of the Patriarchal Parishes in Armenia.
 On February 15, 2017, he met with Catholicos Karekin II.

 On 4 December 2017, in accordance with the new regulations on awards, Patriarch Kirill of Moscow and All Russia was elevated to the rank of archbishop.

 On 17 October 2019, at an extraordinary meeting of the Holy Synod of the ROC, he was appointed deputy chairman of the Department for External Church Relations while retaining the position of the ruling bishop of the Vladikavkaz diocese.

 29 October 2019, by the decision of the Holy Synod of the ROC, he was appointed co-chairman of the working group on the coordination of bilateral relations between the Russian Orthodox Church and the Malankara Church.